 Add the milk to a second pot or to a microwave safe jar and heat just enough to warm through.

 Whisk the milk vigorously until it begins to foam or froth.
-Alternately, if you use a jar, put the lid on and shake vigorously until it begins to foam.
+Alternately, if you have a milk frother wand, use this to create the foam desired.

 Pour the hot coffee mixture into a mug and then pour in the frothy milk.